What is Portfolio Optimization?

 Below mentioned are some of the major limitations of the portfolio optimization:

 - Frictionless Markets – The Modern Portfolio Theory, on which the concept of portfolio optimization is based, makes certain assumptions in order to hold true.
-One of the assumptions is that the markets are frictionless, ie, there are no transactions costs, constraints, etc that prevail in the market.
+One of the assumptions is that the markets are frictionless, ie, there are no transaction costs, constraints, etc that prevail in the market.
 In reality, this is often found to not be true.
 There are frictions in the market and this fact makes the application of modern portfolio theory complicated.

 - Normal Distribution – Another assumption under the modern portfolio theory is that the returns are normally distributed.
 It ignores the concepts of skewness, kurtosis, etc when using the return data as inputs.
 It is often found that the returns are not normally distributed.
 This violation of assumption under the modern portfolio theory again makes it challenging to use.